kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 - Talk about the transient registration and why the guid changes for each class it's injected into

+## Create new `ProductService`

+The `ProductService` class will be responsible for abstracting away product behavior, as well as CRUD operation utilizing the `HowDataContext` for data access.

+The `ProductService` class will implement a new interface called `IProductService`.
+We will use this interface for our DI registration as well as within our Unit test project for mocking dependencies.

-## Create Services Project
+### Create Service Project

 Now, let's focus on creating our own Service Implementation.
-First, we need to create a new .NET Core Class Library project and call it `HOW.AspNetCore.Services`.
+First, we need to create a new .NET Core Class Library project and call it
+`HOW.AspNetCore.Services`.
 This project will reference the `HOW.AspNetCore.Data` project and be the only interface for managing product related activities.

 ### Create the following folders